Kiwironic/AIAssistedXiaomiFingerPrintDriverforLinux/README.md

-# Linux Fingerprint Scanner Driver
+# AI-Assisted Xiaomi Fingerprint Driver for Linux

-A reverse-engineered Linux driver for fingerprint scanners, ported from Windows drivers.
+A reverse-engineered Linux driver for Xiaomi laptop fingerprint scanners, ported from Windows drivers using AI assistance.

 ## Project Overview

-This project aims to create a comprehensive Linux driver for fingerprint scanners by reverse engineering existing Windows drivers.
-The driver is designed to work across multiple Linux distributions and kernel versions.
+This project aims to create a comprehensive Linux driver for Xiaomi laptop fingerprint scanners by reverse engineering existing Windows drivers.
+The driver is designed to work across multiple Linux distributions and kernel versions, developed with AI assistance for efficient reverse engineering and implementation.

 ## Hardware Support

-- **Target Hardware**: FPC Fingerprint Reader (Disum)
+- **Target Device**: Xiaomi Laptop with FPC Fingerprint Reader (Disum)
-- **Vendor**: Fingerprint Cards AB
+- **Scanner Manufacturer**: Fingerprint Cards AB
 - **Device ID**: VID:PID 10A5:9201
 - **Interface**: USB
+- **Laptop Model**: Compatible with Xiaomi laptops using this fingerprint scanner

 ## Project Status